 The PD: The licensee failed to consider cyberattacks in the development and identification of target sets, as required by 10 CFR Part 73.55(f)(2).

-Minor if: The licensee’s assessment showed that any identified critical digital assets not already included in target sets are protected (i.e. by virtue of proximity to other target set equipment already identified).
+Minor if: The licensee’s assessment showed that any identified critical digital assets not already included in target sets are protected (i.e., by virtue of proximity to other target set equipment already identified).

 MTM if: The PD adversely affected the security cornerstone objective.
 Specifically, the licensee’s process to identify and develop target sets did not identify critical digital assets that would compromise the ability of a target set element to perform its function of preventing significant core damage or radiological sabotage.
 The defense in depth approach and assurance of protection against design basis threats was adversely affected.